-P Chidambaram taken to AIIMS after he complains of stomach ache
+P Chidambaram taken to AIIMS for a brief period after he complains of stomach ache

 The Congress leader is in the Enforcement Directorate’s custody in the INX Media case till October 30.

-Senior Congress leader P Chidambaram was taken to the All India Institute of Medical Sciences in New Delhi on Monday evening after he complained of a stomach ache, PTI reported.
+Senior Congress leader P Chidambaram was taken to the All India Institute of Medical Sciences in New Delhi on Monday evening after he complained of a stomach ache.
+He was discharged soon after after he was treated for some gastrointestinal complications and taken back to the Enforcement Directorate office, ANI reported.

 The former finance minister is in the Enforcement Directorate’s custody in the INX Media case till October 30.

 Last week, Chidambaram had filed a bail plea in the Delhi High Court in the case filed by Enforcement Directorate.
 This came a day after the Supreme Court granted the 74-year-old former minister bail in the case registered by the Central Bureau of Investigation.